 - (ii) The employer and an employee may agree to a shorter period of notice for the purpose of this subclause. - (iii) In cases of serious misconduct, the employer may summarily dismiss an employee following a proper investigation and provided the employee is afforded procedural fairness.
-Where an employee is summarily dismissed, subclause (iv) shall not apply.

-(iv) The employer shall give to an employee a period of notice of termination in accordance with the following scale or by payment in lieu thereof:
+Where an employee is summarily dismissed, subclause (iv) shall not apply. - (iv) The employer shall give to an employee a period of notice of termination in accordance with the following scale or by payment in lieu thereof:

-EMPLOYEE'S PERIOD OF CONTINUOUS SERVICE PERIOD OF NOTICE Less than 2 years At least 2 weeks 2 years and less than 3 years At least 3 weeks 3 years and less than 5 years At least 4 weeks 5 years and beyond At least 5 weeks
+EMPLOYEE'S PERIOD OF CONTINUOUS SERVICE PERIOD OF NOTICE Less than 2 years At least 2 weeks 2 years and less than 3 years At least 3 weeks 3 years and less than 5 years At least 4 weeks